Isaiah-River/Py-NetMon/README.md

-# 🐍 What is Py IDS?
+# 🐍 What is Py-NetMon?

-This Python-based IDS (Intrusion Detection System) is designed to monitor network traffic and detect intrusions based on user-defined criteria.
+This Python-NetMon is designed to monitor network traffic and detect intrusions based on user-defined criteria.
 It provides the flexibility to specify filtering criteria such as target IP, target port, source IP, source port, and protocol to customize the detection process.